matrixcascade/PainterEngine/README_en.md

 3. Include the directory containing PainterEngine source code in your project's include directories.

 4. Add your code to the project.

+You can now use your IDE to compile PainterEngine with these steps.
+PainterEngine library will strive to ensure consistent results across all platforms.
+What you develop on Windows will yield consistent results on Android, web, Linux, iOS, and more.

 ## Not just a graphics library but also an application framework.